-Results of property search across the parish (www.rightmove.co.uk, December 2023).
+Results of property search across the parish (www.rightmove.co.uk, February 2024).

-As the research below indicates, it is difficult to move within or return to the parish if a household is seeking to purchase a bungalow or smaller house and challenging to find an affordable property to rent.
+As the research below indicates, it is difficult to move within or return to the parish if a household is seeking to purchase a bungalow or smaller house and challenging to find a smaller affordable property to rent.